Tokenomics

 What's next

-- Smart Contracts — Compact contracts implementing the fee and distribution logic
+- Smart Contracts — smart contracts implementing the fee and distribution logic

 - Architecture — how the economic layer fits into the 5-layer protocol stack